Temples of Bangkok, Thailand

 These are the attractions inside Wat Phra Kaew Area:

-Funny thing is the title "temple run" really suits this post considering it was really hot and we were running from one shade to another.
+The funny thing is the title "Temple Run" really suits this post considering it was really hot and we were running from one shade to another.
 Do not underestimate the heat in Bangkok, it stings, like seriously.

 Hor Phra Rajphongsanusorn or the Ordination Hall designed with high pillars that seemed to touch the sky at Wat Phra Kaew.